bcornec/Lab-git/Packaging/README.md

 `#` **`sudo apt-get update`**

-`#` **`sudo apt-get install wget,patch,dpkg-dev,make,debian-builder,dh-make,fakeroot,diffutil`**
+`#` **`sudo apt-get install wget patch dpkg-dev make debian-builder dh-make fakeroot diffutil`**

 # Building RPM Packages
 Estimated time: 15 minutes.
 ## The first package
+First the best practice to work on packages is to work as a normal user, not as root.
+Building as root, if you have errors i nyour build configuration may lead to an unusable system, so it's important (and ture in geenral) to just adopt the minimum set of priviledges required for the operations we do.
+Of course, installing the package, once built, will require root priviledges, but everything else should be performed as a normal user.

+`#` **`useradd rpm`**

 In order to be able to manage a first package, the easiest approach is to import an existing one, before creating your own.
-For that we will refer to the public Docker registry which contains thousands of ready to be consumed containers:
+For that we will refer to the public

 `#` **`docker run hello-world`**
 ```